pratyusha321/Role-Hierarchy/README.md

                     Enter user name : Kenny
                     Number of users from top : 1
-  11. The next step is to show the Height of the role hierachy.
+  11. The next step is to show the Height of the role hierarchy.
       For Example:

                   height - 3